Carpobrotus chilensis: Description

 Carpobrotus chilensis sends out prostrate stems that are upwards of 2 m long; these root at the nodes and can carpet the ground, with fleshy, pointed leaves which are 4-7.5 cm long and triangular in cross-section.
 It is similar to, and often mistaken for, its close relative the "ice plant" (Carpobrotus edulis), which is larger, and grows alongside and sometimes hybridizes with C. chilensis.
 For comparison, the larger flowers of C. edulis (2.5 to 6 in in diameter) are yellow or light pink, whereas C. chilensis flowers are smaller (1.5 to 2.5 in in diameter) and deep magenta.

-The flowers open in the morning and close at night, and its can bloom and fruit all year round.
-The fruit has 8–10 chambres.
+The flowers open in the morning and close at night, and it can bloom and fruit all year round.
+The fruit has 8–10 chambers.

-The plant can easily be propagated by cuttings, which can be planted immediately in the soil or instantly in the garden and will root without the need of rooting hormone or mist.
+The plant can easily be propagated by cuttings, which can be planted immediately in soil and will root without the need of rooting hormone or mist.